bf4/google-cloud-ruby/RELEASING.md

 release have been merged and all [Kokoro builds](#checking-the-status-of-kokoro-builds) are green, you may create a release as follows:

-1. In root directory of the project, switch to the master branch, ensure that you have no changes, and pull from the [project repo](https://github.com/googleapis/google-cloud-ruby).
+1. In root directory of the project, switch to the main branch, ensure that you have no changes, and pull from the [project repo](https://github.com/googleapis/google-cloud-ruby).

     ```sh
-    $ git checkout master
+    $ git checkout main
     $ git status
-    $ git pull <remote> master
+    $ git pull <remote> main
     ```

 1. Review the report of changes for all gems.